DnavaIC/STD-Automation-testing-icsecurity/README.md

 ## Contributing

 Please note that all the work here is currently under development.
-You are welcome to contribute to the project, just send your PR
+You are welcome to contribute to the project; just send your PR.

 ---
 Author and maintainer: Diego E. Nava, dnava@icsecurity.com